 Family Worker Support

-In line with Government advice, we will continue to stay open as normal but please remember if your child is going to be absent from nursery for any reason, just call to let us know.
+Please also remember that if your child is going to be absent from nursery for any reason, just call to let us know.
 We do check attendance on a daily basis and contact families if we have not heard from you.
 If you need any advice on health issues or Covid symptoms please speak to us, we are always here to help.

 Thank you to everyone for being prompt when dropping and picking up your children – it certainly makes things easier for both the staff and for your children.
 Please remember that if you are late and the main gate is locked when you drop off then please go to the main reception door and a member of staff will take your child to their class.
 Likewise, if you are late picking up and the gate is locked then please go to the main reception door to collect your child.
 Please do try to call us to let us know if circumstances arise and you are going to be late for any reason.

 We can be contacted by telephone on 01582 593426 or by email: